hiero-ledger/identity-collaboration-hub/README.md

 Hiero currently provides robust SDKs designed to streamline the integration of Decentralized Identity within your applications on the Hedera ledger.
 By adhering to the Hedera DID Method and Hedera AnonCreds Method specification, SDKs provide developers with a comprehensive suite of tools to create, manage, and resolve DIDs and AnonCreds objects using Hedera Consensus Service (HCS).

-Following SDKs are currently available:
+The following SDKs are currently available:
 - [Hiero DID SDK JavaScript](https://github.com/hiero-ledger/hiero-did-sdk-js)
 - [Hiero DID SDK Python](https://github.com/hiero-ledger/hiero-sdk-python)